 The articles of organization must also include the entity's name.
-For an LLC, this name must include the words "Limited Liability Company" or the letters "L.L.C." or "LLC" and may not include "Corporation," "Incorporated," "Limited," or "Limited Partnership" or any abbreviation of those terms.
+For an LLC, this name must include the words "limited liability company" or the letters "L.L.C." or "LLC" and may not include "corporation," "incorporated," "limited," or "limited partnership" or any abbreviation of those terms.
 805 ILCS 180/1-10(a).
+PLLCs must contain the terms "professional limited liability company," "P.L.L.C.," or "PLLC."
+805 ILCS 185/12.
 In addition, the articles of organization may include a description of the delegation of authority by the members to the managers with respect to the operations of the LLC.
 See 805 ILCS 180/5-5(a)(8).
 Alternatively, this delegation may be made in a separate operating agreement.